Ahnaf-nub/GeoPanel-Panel-for-Geo-Flight-Simulator/README.md

 ## Future Plans

-Currently working on adding potentiometer support for flight control and autopilot adjustments.
+Currently working on adding potentiometer for thrust control.
 Also, will be adding a 1.28 inch round display to add radar system!